reub-the-cube/decision-tracker/about.md

 nav_order: 1
 ---

-# Decisions
-Repo to test project with GitHub pages for creating and auditing Architectural (or software) Decision Records (ADR).

 # Adding a record
 1. Find out the next ADR number.
 2. Create a new file by copying the template.